yashnatani28/N-Queen/README.md

 # N-Queen
 Objective
-1. To arrange the N queens on a NxN Chess Board in such a way that No Queen attacks any other queen
+1. To arrange the N queens on a NxN Chess Board in such a way that No Queen attacks any other queen.\
-2. Generate a large number of N-Queen instances and solve them by Hill Climbing, Hill Climbing with Random Restart and Simulated Annealing Algorithms
+2. Generate a large number of N-Queen instances and solve them by Hill Climbing, Hill Climbing with Random Restart and Simulated Annealing Algorithms.\
-3. Compare the three algorithms in terms of Search Cost and Percentage of Solved Problems
+3. Compare the three algorithms in terms of Search Cost and Percentage of Solved Problems.\

-Algorithms used
+Algorithms used\

 I.
 Simple Hill Climbing
 The Simple Hill Climbing Algorithm is a local search algorithm in which the movement is in the direction of increasing elevation or value until it reaches the peak or provides the best possible solution for the problem.
-Algorithm for Simple Hill Climbing
+Algorithm for Simple Hill Climbing\
 Step 1.
 Evaluate the initial state.
 If it is a goal state then stop and return success.
-Otherwise, make initial state as current state.
+Otherwise, make initial state as current state.\
 Step 2.
-Loop until the solution state is found or there are no new operators present which can be applied to the current state.
+Loop until the solution state is found or there are no new operators present which can be applied to the current state.\
 a.
-Select a state that has not been yet applied to the current state and apply it to produce a new state.
+Select a state that has not been yet applied to the current state and apply it to produce a new state.\
 b.
-Perform these to evaluate new state i.If the current state is a goal state, then stop and return success. ii.If it is better than the current state, then make it current state and proceed further. iii.If it is not better than the current state, then continue in the loop until a solution is found.
+Perform these to evaluate new state\
+i.If the current state is a goal state, then stop and return success.\
+ii.If it is better than the current state, then make it current state and proceed further.\
+iii.If it is not better than the current state, then continue in the loop until a solution is found.\
 Step 3.
-Exit
+Exit\

 II.